 You should now have a good understanding of why it’s important to have well-fitting soccer shoes.
 Hopefully, this article has explained the need for cleats that fit properly and support the arch.

-Understanding the type of foot you have and what your explicit needs might be can go a long way in preventing injury.
+Understanding the type of foot you’ve and what your explicit needs might be can go a long way in preventing injury.
 The last thing you need is to be sidelined because of pain that could’ve been avoided.

 Take care of your feet on and off the field and they are sure to return the favor to you during the game!